HOT DESERT TRAIL: The Ultimate Team Challenge

 Food and Water

-Please note that the expected temperature for this day is a sunny maximum of 21°C and hydration and heat management are important.
+Please note that the expected temperature for this day is a sunny maximum of 22°C and hydration and heat management are important.
+Drink water at every opportunity!

 If you require more water than this, we suggest either carrying more in a small backpack or in a ‘camelback’ backpack.